-"The total number of shares which the corporation is authorized to issue is 35,000,00060,000,000, of which 30,000,000 55,000,000 shall be Common Stock, without par value, and 5,000,000 shall be Preferred Stock, without par value."
+"The total number of shares which the corporation is authorized to issue is $35,000,000\underline{60,000,000}$, of which $30,000,000\underline{55,000,000}$ shall be Common Stock, without par value, and 5,000,000 shall be Preferred Stock, without par value."

 The Board of Directors believes the current level of authorized common stock constrains the Company's ability to conduct business in a manner intended to support growth and to enhance shareholder value.
 The Board of Directors considers the proposed increase in the number of authorized shares of common stock desirable because, assuming shareholder approval of Proposal 5, it would give the Company the necessary flexibility to issue common stock in lieu of cash dividends payable to the holders of Series C Preferred Stock and to issue common stock in lieu of cash payments that might otherwise be due in the event of a conversion or redemption of Series C Preferred Stock.
-Furthermore, an increase in the number of authorized common stock is necessary to enable the Company to issue the incentive equity under the new incentive equity plan described in Proposal 7 and to give the Company the ability to raise additional capital through the sale of common stock and acquire other businesses in exchange for shares of common stock.
+Furthermore, an increase in the number of authorized common stock gives the Company the ability to raise additional capital through the sale of common stock and acquire other businesses in exchange for shares of common stock.

 The proposed amendment to the Company's Articles of Incorporation will ensure that the Company will continue to have an adequate number of authorized and unissued shares of common stock available for future use.
-As of April 20, 2011, there were 22,150,780 shares of the common stock outstanding, 4,424,000 shares of common stock reserved for issuance upon the conversion of the Series C Preferred Stock, 2,103,172 shares of common stock reserved for issuance upon the exercise of outstanding options, and 1,125,000 shares of common stock reserved for issuance in the event of the exercise of common stock purchase warrants that are required to be issued to holders of Series C Preferred Stock upon redemption of the Series C Preferred Stock in certain circumstances, leaving only 197,048 shares of common stock available for future use.
+As of May 16, 2011, there were 22,238,530 shares of the common stock outstanding, 4,424,000 shares of common stock reserved for issuance upon the conversion of the Series C Preferred Stock, and 2,052,772 shares of common stock reserved for issuance upon the exercise of outstanding options, leaving only 1,284,698 shares of common stock available for future use.